Visvesvaraya Technological University: Campus

-As per the provisions of the VTU Act 1994, the headquarters of the university is at Belagavi, Karnataka.
-The VTU headquarters is named “Jnana Sangama”.
+According to the stipulations outlined in the VTU Act of 1994, the university is situated in Belagavi, Karnataka, with its main administrative center known as "Jnana Sangama," meaning "The Confluence Of Knowledge".

 Additionally, the university has three regional centres in Bangalore, Kalaburagi and Mysore.

-Visvesvaraya Institute of Advanced Technology, also known as VIAT, is a research institute being constructed near Muddenahalli, Karnataka.
+Visvesvaraya Institute of Advanced Technology, also known as VIAT, is a research institute being constructed near Bangalore, Karnataka.

 The university also has 13 Quality Improvement Programme (QIP) centers in various affiliated colleges and 16 extension centers for offering postgraduate programs.
 It has around 2,305 departments recognised as research centres which are spread across its affiliated institutions in Karnataka.
 The Jnana Sangama, Belagavi campus and the regional and extension centres of VTU at Bangalore, Davangere, Gulbarga and Mysore offer M.Tech, MBA, MCA and PhD programs.

 Academics

 Academic programmes

-VTU offers undergraduate engineering programs that award a Bachelor of Engineering (BE) or Bachelor of Technology (B.Tech.) degree.
-The university offers postgraduate programs that lead to Master of Technology (M.Tech.),Master of Architecture (M.Arch) Master of Science (MSc) by research, Master of Business Administration (MBA), Master of Computer Applications (MCA) and doctorate (PhD).
+VTU offers undergraduate engineering programs that award a Bachelor of Engineering (BE) or Bachelor of Technology (BTech) degree.
+The university offers postgraduate programs that lead to Master of Technology (MTech), Master of Architecture (MArch) Master of Science (MSc) by research, Master of Business Administration (MBA), Master of Computer Applications (MCA) and doctorate (PhD).
 The MSc and PhD are research degrees while the rest are taught degrees.